-Growing up in Kirkstall—a small hamlet outside Warrnambool that had been cleared for farmland—Matthew has been inspired by the steady revegetation of native plants and trees throughout the 1980s and ’90s.
-This environmental reclamation has led to the wallabies returning to area, and inspiring Matthew’s painting, drawing, lino-cuts and sculptures of wallabies ever since.
+Growing up in Kirkstall—a farmland area outside Warrnambool—Matthew has since been inspired by the town’s steady revegetation of native flora throughout the 1980s and ‘90s.
+This environmental reclamation has led to wallabies returning to the area, and inspiring Matthew’s painting, drawing, lino-cuts and sculptures of wallabies ever since.

 Upon his first visit to Incinerator Gallery, Matthew similarly observed the rehabilitation and revegetation of the nearby Maribyrnong River.
-Wallabies are now common on the upper stretches of the Maribyrnong River and on rare occasions have known to been seen nearby the gallery.
 For this exhibition, the artist draws environmental parallels between Kirkstall and Moonee Valley, along with their flood plains.
+Wallabies are now common on the upper stretches of the Maribyrnong River and on rare occasions have said to been seen nearby the gallery.
 This exhibition is a celebration of the return of the wallabies.

 Matthew Clarke is an artist based in Warrnambool.
-He loves to paint with acrylic paint—especially in summer—because of its fast-drying nature, which allows him to paint over and through layers in order to build impasto textures.
-This technique of painting suits his spontaneous style, which is fuelled with expressionistic veracity and loaded with fiery brush-strokes.
-Painting upon a variety of surfaces including canvas, timber and directly onto the gallery wall, he aims for a liveliness of colour that leaps towards the viewer, challenging painterly conventions of colour, shape and proportion.
+He loves to work with acrylic paint—especially in summer—because of its fast-drying nature, which allows him to paint over and through layers in order to build impasto textures.
+This technique of painting suits his spontaneous style, which is fuelled with expressionistic veracity and loaded with fiery brush strokes.
+Painting upon a variety of surfaces including canvas, timber and directly onto the gallery wall, he aims for a liveliness of colour that leaps towards the viewer, challenging conventions of colour, shape and proportion.

-Of his work he says, “I am undeterred by the fact that it doesn’t match most people’s curtains, or their wall paper, and it isn’t suited to every beach house.
+On his work Matthew says, “I am undeterred by the fact that it doesn’t match most people’s curtains, or their wall paper, and it isn’t suited to every beach house.
 I like making large works.”

-Matthew’s largest work to date includes a 12-meter by 4-meter mural painted on the front of the Warrnambool Art Gallery.
-However, his versatile practice also includes small sketches measuring 15-centimeters by 12-centimeters.
+Matthew’s largest work to date includes a 12m x 4m mural painted on the front of the Warrnambool Art Gallery.
+His versatile practice also includes small sketches on paper measuring 15cm x 12cm.
 In 2021, Matthew was a proud finalist in the Archibald Prize where he painted a portrait of his hero Del Kathryn Barton.